microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 ### Builtin output

-The existing inline spir-v has limited support for adding a builtin.
+The existing inline spir-v has limited support for adding a builtin output.
 This would have most of the same problems as declaring a builtin input.

 Nine of the 111 extensions add new builtin outputs.
 It would be good to have a